How to Improve Building Operations, Facilities, and Workplace Strategy

 Planning, operation, and maintenance make up the three core areas of asset management, with specifics like conditions assessment falling under maintenance.

 You’re going to need to tend to assets to keep things running while having a good idea as to what you’re dealing with in terms of budgeting, use, and projected maintenance schedules.
-Investing in the tools to track and record all this data in one place is going to make the job a lot easier along with the decisions that come as a result.
+Investing in the tools to track and record all this data in one place is going to make that job easier along with making decisions around investment and utilization as data highlights areas of improvement or inefficiency.

-Life cycles are often talked about with assets, as knowing all the details or projected details about an asset is going to give you a leg up on crisis management and handling things downstream should they arise.
+Life cycles are often talked about when it comes to assets, since knowing all the details or projected details about an asset is going to give you a leg up in areas like crisis management and condition assessment.

 Pillar 2 – Workplace